SJ23 Tech Tip A10, (Updated 2023-04-19) Bob Schimmel, Robert Trower, Randy Cook, & Robert Hasegawa.

 By the way, this job is best done with the weight off the support pad.
 It goes without saying that the thread should be lubricated.
 Robert H.

 TRAILER WINCH TREE & BOW ROLLER - I beefed up the original flimsy winch tree because I thought it wasn't rigid enough to pull the hull up the trailer or support the bow.
 It wasn't difficult to visualize the boat coming through to my "glove compartment" during hard braking.
-The second reason was to stiffen it for pulling the hull up on the ramp.
+The second reason was to stiffen the frame for road hauling.
 I've always wonder about those pathetic winch posts without angle bracing.
-I also replaced the short post with a taller one to raise the winch above the boat trailer eye so the boat trailer eye can fit snug under the tree roller.
+In reinforcing the tree I replaced the short post with a taller one to raise the winch above the boat trailer eye.
+This so the boat trailer eye can fit snug under the tree roller.
 See Tech Tip A01.

 DRAW BAR - EZ Loader designed this trailer with a single draw bar.
 The overlapping joint that connected the draw bar to the side rails was too weak due to being only 20" long.
 Probably adequate for the power boat this trailer was designed for but woefully inadequate for the 2700 lbs. of sailboat it now carries.
 This joint flexed too much for my liking so I replaced the original 60" long draw bar with a 124" bar, creating an overlapping joint of 64".
 The inboard end of the draw bar is U-bolted to a new cross member of angle iron that is also U-bolted to each side rail.
 As a result the joint no longer flexes.